Getting redundancy support

 • an acknowledgement of their service to your company

-• an offer to give them a reference, and/or act as a referee
+• an offer to give them a reference, or act as a referee

 • the option of letting them take some or all of their notice period to start looking for other work – you’ll pay them as usual, but they don’t need to come in to work.

-You only need this step if your employee asks for a meeting to discuss the restructure and redundancy.
+You only need to do this if your employee asks for a meeting to discuss the restructure and redundancy.
 At this meeting, you should:

 • allow them to bring a support person (this can be anyone from a partner or friend to a lawyer or union delegate)